Canning Peaches at Home

 Peaches in boxes.

-I like to use the Elberta peaches that come on in September.
+I like to use the Elberta peaches that come on around September.
 They are a freestone variety and are easy to work with.
 Free-stone peaches slip right away from the pit, or stone.
 Clingstone peaches need to be cut away from the pit, which isn’t a problem either, it just takes a little more work.
 This recipe works with any traditional yellow varieties of peaches.
 Do not use white-flesh peaches with this canning method.
-According to the National Center for Home Food Preservation, white peaches are lower in acid than yellow peaches and are not safe to can.
+According to the National Center for Home Food Preservation, white peaches are lower in acid than yellow peaches and are not safe to can as-is.

 The most important thing is to use ripe peaches.
 If the peach is hard and greenish in color, wait a day or two to do your canning.
 I often can the ripe ones the first day and wait a day or two to can the rest when they have ripened.